-If the pin is accidently removed before installation and the damper piston has been released / extended, then a very specific procedure to properly compress the damper piston must be followed.
-Done improperly, irreversible damage to the hydraulic tensioner damper will occur.
+If the pin is accidentally removed before installation and the damper piston has been released/extended, then a very specific procedure to properly compress the damper piston must be followed.
+If done improperly, irreversible damage to the hydraulic tensioner damper will occur.

 Steps for Proper VW Passat Hydraulic Tensioner Damper Installation